Introduce Yourself To Maine With a Hike

 To hike in Maine is to introduce yourself to our state, one step at a time.
 You breathe in the salt as you round a corner in Acadia National Park, or hoist yourself up a steep pitch on a mountain in western Maine.
 Everything is slow, deliberate and linked with the land.

 There are great hikes throughout Maine, on federal lands like Acadia, in state parks such as Mt.
 Blue and along the East Coast’s longest walk, the Appalachian Trail.

-Kids love hiking and Maine has plenty of paths perfect for them.
-Some are strolls, others are tough and demanding as anything their parents might enjoy.
+Kids love hiking, and Maine has plenty of paths perfect for them.
+Some are strolls, and others are as tough and demanding as anything their parents might enjoy.

 Maine Trail Finder provides a detailed list of Maine Hikes and hiking trails.

 Look Out for ME Hiking & Climbing Tips

 - Hike and climb with a friend

 For more info on how to enjoy the outdoors responsibly, visit our Look Out for ME page.